-Bobbie Sutton (U.K.C.P., B.P.C.
+Bobbie Sutton (B.P.C.
 BACP, F.P.C).
-Psychotherapist, Counsellor and Supervisor with 25 years of experience in both the public sector and private practice
+Psychotherapist, Counsellor and Supervisor with 25 years of experience working in an N.H.S.
+Trust and private practice

-At times finding a way forward in your life can feel incredibly challenging and difficult.
+At times, finding a way forward in your life can feel like a huge challenge.

-You may be feeling stuck, defeated or unsure as to how to manage the issues you are struggling with.
+You may be feeling stuck, depressed, defeated, overwhelmed or unsure as to how to manage the issues you are struggling with.

-Working with the support of the right therapist can help to bring about the changes you are struggling to make for yourself.
-The experience of speaking in therapy about your difficulties and gaining a better understanding of the causes can often provide a sense of relief as well as empowerment .
+Working with the support of the right counsellor or psychotherapist can help to bring about the changes you are struggling to make for yourself.
+The experience of speaking with a counsellor or psychotherapist about your difficulties and gaining a better understanding of the causes can often provide a sense of relief as well as empowerment .

-As well as a feeling of renewed optimism, working with a skilled psychotherapist offers the opportunity to find strategies for dealing with the struggles and challenges that are currently in your life with a focus on making changes in how you manage your anxiety and better live your life.
+As well as a feeling of renewed optimism, working with a skilled counsellor or psychotherapist can offer an opportunity to find strategies for dealing with the struggles and challenges that are currently in your life, with a focus on making changes in how you manage your difficulties and better live your life.

 My name is Bobbie Sutton.

-I am a professionally trained counsellor, psychotherapist and supervisor with over twentyfive years of clinical experience.
-I have worked as the Clinical Director of a counselling service within an NHS trust for over 15 years, both training and supervising a team of counsellors and psychotherapists, as well as working as a counsellor, psychotherapist, and supervisor in private practice in Richmond.
+I am a professionally trained counsellor, psychotherapist and supervisor with over twenty five years of experience of working as a counsellor and psychotherapist.
+I have worked as the Clinical Director of a counselling service within an NHS trust for over 15 years, both training and supervising a team of counsellors and psychotherapists, as well as working as a counsellor, psychotherapist and supervisor in private practice in Richmond.

-I offer the opportunity to explore and work through your difficulties in a professional, safe, nonjudgemental and confidential setting.
-Because of the Covid 19 pandemic, I am offering sessions on Skype, face time and telephone.
+I offer the opportunity to explore and work through your difficulties in a professional, safe, non judgemental setting.

-Finding the right counsellor and psychotherapist for you can feel overwhelming when faced with so many choices.
+Finding the right therapist for you can feel quite challenging when faced with so many choices.
 It is important to have a sense of the therapist you will be seeing before you come for your first consultation and as a sole practitioner you can feel assured of whom you will be meeting.
-I offer the opportunity to meet with me for an initial consultation in order to talk through your difficulties and challenges with no feeling of obligation on your behalf to continue with counselling or psychotherapy unless it feels absolutely right for you.
-The 25 years of experience I have gained working with a wide range of problems, symptoms and difficulties means that I am able to offer you an experience which is professional, safe and informed by the highest level of professional training.
+I offer the opportunity to meet with me (by telephone or video call) for an initial consultation in order to talk through your difficulties and challenges with no feeling of obligation on your behalf to continue with counselling or psychotherapy unless it feels absolutely right for you.
+The 25 years of experience I have gained working with a wide range of problems, symptoms and difficulties means that I am able to offer you an experience which is professional, confidential, safe and informed by the highest level of professional training.
 If you don’t feel comfortable about proceeding with therapy, or if I think you require a specialised form of help which I am unable to offer, I will try to refer you to the right therapist for you from my extensive network of trusted professionals.

 Reading the remainder of my website may help to answer some of your questions or concerns about therapy.
 If not, you may email me via the link on the top of this page or telephone me to speak in person before proceeding.
-If having spoken on the phone you feel comfortable about speaking with me, the initial consultation will give you a sense of whether or not it feels right for you to work with me and for me to feed back to you the kind of help I am able to offer and whether therapy is likely to be helpful to you.
+If having spoken on the phone you feel comfortable about proceeding, the initial consultation will give you a sense of whether or not it feels right for you to work with me and for me to feed back to you the kind of help I am able to offer and whether counselling or psychotherapy is likely to be helpful to you.
 You will also be given time to reflect after the session before making a decision.
-Starting therapy may well be the best investment you can make in your life and therefore it needs to be with the right therapist for you.
+Starting therapy may well be the best investment you can make in your life.
 My practice telephone number is 020 8940 7628.

 All emails and calls are treated as confidential and will be responded to as quickly as possible.